baabashinelle/Botel/README.md

 - Users can sign into a dashboard to see all rooms and hotels which are available for booking.

 - Admins have access to a separate dashboard where they create hotels and add rooms to hotels to be displayed on the user's dashboard.
+(Here's the link to the repo of the admin's dashboard: https://github.com/baabashinelle/Botel-Admin)

 # CONCEPTS LEARNED